-6.3.1.1 FCO_NRO.2: Enforced proof of origin
+945 6.3.1.1 FCO_NRO.2: Enforced proof of origin

 FCO_NRO.2.1 The TSF shall enforce the generation of evidence of origin for transmitted [Meter Data] at all times.

-FCO_NRO.2.2 The TSF shall be able to relate the [key material used for signature 36] of the originator of the information, and the [signature] of the information to which the evidence applies.
-FCO_NRO.2.3 The TSF shall provide a capability to verify the evidence of origin of infor- mation to [recipient, [consumer]] given [limitations of the digital signature according to [TR 03109-1]].
+FCO_NRO.2.2 The TSF shall be able to relate the [key material used for signature49] of the originator of the information, and the [signature] of the information to which the evidence applies.

+FCO_NRO.2.3 The TSF shall provide a capability to verify the evidence of origin of information to [recipient, [Consumer]] given [limitations of the digital signature according to [TR 03109-1]].
 Hierarchical to: FCO_NRO.1 Selective proof of origin Dependencies: FIA_UID.1 Timing of identification Application Note 12: FCO_NRO.2 requires that the TOE calculates a signature over Meter Data that is submitted to external entities.
 Therefore the TOE has to create a hash value over the Data To Be Signed (DTBS) as defined in FCS_COP.1/HASH.
 The creation of the actual signature however is performed by the Security Module.
-Application Note 13: Meter Data that is pseudonymised according to FPR_PSE.1 must not carry any evidence of origin, as such a signature would allow resolution of the pseudonym to the Gateway identity (see also [TR 03109-1 Errata TAF9/10]).
-Therefore the TOE removes any signatures generated according to FCO_NRO.2 prior to transmission of pseudonymised Meter Data to external entities.